phigas/freepaths-docs/getting-started/config-file-creation-guide.md

 ```

 `MEDIA` : str
 This parameter describes what material the simulation domain is made of.
-Phonons speed and internal scattering behaviour are examples of what is affected by this.
+Phonons speed and internal scattering behavior are examples of what is affected by this.
 Current choices are:

 * Si
 * SiC